Chlorella vulgaris: Food ingredient and dietary supplement

 The protein content of C. vulgaris varies from 42 to 58% of its biomass dry weight.
 These proteins are considered as having a good nutritional quality compared to the standard profile for human nutrition of the World Health Organization and Food and Agriculture Organization, as the algae synthesizes amino acids.
 The algae also contains lipids (5–40% of the dry mass), carbohydrates (12–55% dry weight), and pigments including chlorophyll, reaching 1–2 % of the dry weight.

-Containing dietary minerals and vitamins, C. vulgaris is marketed as a dietary supplement, food additive, food colorant or manufacturing emulsion.
+Containing dietary minerals and vitamins, C. vulgaris is marketed as a dietary supplement, food additive, or food colorant.
+Extracted proteins have been investigated for manufacturing of emulsion and foams.
 It is not widely incorporated in food products due to its dark green color and smell similar to that of fish.
 As a dietary supplement, it may be sold as capsules, extracts, tablets or powder.
 Vitamin B12, specifically in the form of methylcobalamin, has been identified in Chlorella vulgaris.

-In popular culture

-In Alan Dean Foster's short story, "Village of the Chosen", published in The Best of Omni in 1983, a pair of scientists engineer a strain of Chlorella to be in symbiosis with humans, so humans can become photosynthetic.